Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 Before creating new outputs, we first have to find all unspent outputs and ensure that they store enough value.
 This is what `FindSpendableOutputs` method does.
 After that, for each found output an input referencing it is created.
 Next, we create two outputs:

 1. One that's locked with the receiver address.
 This is the actual transferring of coins to other address.
 2. One that's locked with the sender address.
 This is a change.
-It's only created when found unspent outputs hold more value that required for the new transaction.
+It's only created when unspent outputs hold more value than required for the new transaction.
 Remember: outputs are **indivisible**.

 `FindSpendableOutputs` method is based on the `FindUnspentTransactions` method we defined earlier: